anb2473/Local-Lens-Reporting/docs/standards.md

 2. Maximize simplicity.
 Ten lines is better than a hundred.
     * Break down long functions into reusable parts, which will increase readability and reduce complexity.
     * Store as few attributes as possible in a prisma model.
+3. Avoid seperating functions for endpoints.
+Seperating endpoints removes the structure of the file and makes efficient refractoring more difficult.
-3. Maximize security to a reasonable degree.
+4. Maximize security to a reasonable degree.
     * Use secure practices whenever possible such as sanitizing potentially dangerous content.
     * Avoid storing high risk data directly in the database.
     * Add guard clauses whenever possible to protect agains missuse.